 With its abundance of hundred-year-old trees, centuries-old lighthouse and beaches, Palaui Island has been turned into a paradise for those who want to experience the raw beauty of the Philippines.
 Upon arriving on the island, the first thing that you will notice is the greeneries and the clear blue waters.
 This is probably what the director of the Survivor series saw when they filmed it here.

 So what brought me to this place?
-My sister and I were planning our first trip together when she suggested we go to Palaui Island.
+My sister and I were planning our first trip together when she suggested we go to a Palaui Island tour.
 After a quick Google search, I was sold.
 In a week we were already heading to this protected landscape and seascape with her friend and her sister’s friend.
 So we were two groups with two sisters each.
 Haha.